 Most of these consonants are familiar from English :

 All the other Shwa consonants are variants of this set, with another shape replacing either the top or the bottom of the letter, or both.
 But we call these five bottoms the basic bottoms.

 Unlike English, Shwa has single letters for the homorganic affricates dz ts dj and ch, and for lateral affricates you'll meet below.
 But most other affricates have to be written as digraphs - two letters - although they are single sounds.
-That includes heterorganic affricates like Greek ψ ps, ζ ts (z), or ξ ks (x) and non-sibilant affricates like German pf (but lateral affricates as in Navajo dl have their own Shwa letters, which you'll meet later).
+That includes heterorganic affricates like Greek ψ ps, ζ ts (z), or ξ ks (x) and non-sibilant affricates like German pf.
 In all those cases, Shwa writes them as digraphs: for example, Greek ψ ps is written as p followed by s, as if it were a consonant cluster, even though it actually represents a simple plosive with a sibilant release.

 Musa uses its homorganic affricates to replace a sequence of plosive + sibilant, even across a syllable or morpheme boundary.
 So, for instance, the English contraction it's is written just like the possessive pronoun its.
 Likewise, English plurals as in cats or beds, possessives as in Matt's or Ted's and 3rd person singular present verbs like chats or spreads are all written with affricates.
 Only if the plosive is released before the sibilant do we write them with two letters.

 Most languages have nasal phonemes, pronounced by letting air out through your nose as you block your mouth.
 Shwa has several nasal letters - here are three of them.
 As you can see, m n ng look just like the Shwa letters for b d g, with the top replaced by a nasal triangle (pointing upwards).

 They're all pronounced as in English :